ferryhe/meal_score/README.md

 3. Production build: `npm run build`
 4. Start production server: `npm start`

+## Step-by-step Usage
+1. Start the backend (`npm run dev`) and open `http://localhost:5000`.
+2. Go to “成员” and add members (or keep the seeded list if enabled).
+3. Go to “记分”, select attendees, fill date/location/description, and save.
+4. View “统计” to see the Top 5 leaderboard and member totals.
+5. View “记录” to see history, submission time, and IP location.
+6. Deactivate a member from “成员” (they will no longer appear in “记分”).

 ## Docker Deployment (Amazon EC2 / t3.medium)
 1. Start Postgres:
    `docker compose up -d db`